lucee/lucee-docs/docs/04.guides/04.cookbooks/29.Threads-Scope/page.md

 ```

-Here it join three threads "t1,t2,t3".
-We can join threads by its name.
+Here the code joins three threads "t1,t2,t3".
+We can join threads by name.

 ### Example 3 ###

-Here we can see about threads running parallel using ```each``` function.
+Example 3 shows threads running in parallel using the each function.

 ```lucee
 <cfscript>